 1. Be Intentional with Your Time

 While it can be a delightful experience to reconnect with friends and family during the holiday season, an endless melee of activity can zap your energy and leave you feeling drained.
-Before committing to another party, gift exchange, or volunteer activity, check your intention.
+Before committing to another Zoom party or gift exchange, check your intention.
 Are you doing something because it nourishes your spirit or are you doing it out of obligation?
 If it’s the latter, kindly communicate to the host that you are in need of some downtime but would love to schedule a time to catch up after the holidays.
 Then instead of heading out, head in: watch a movie with the family, sip hot cider by the fire, read a book, play board games, or engage in any other activity that lights up your heart.

 2. Practice Mindfulness